mmraisi/template-npm-lib/README.md

 # Node.js TypeScript Template

-This is a template repository for Node.js projects written in TypeScript.
-It provides a structured starting point for building Node.js applications with TypeScript support, including configuration for linting, testing, automatic releases, dependency updates, and more.
+This is a template repository for NPM package projects written in TypeScript.
+It provides a structured starting point, including configuration for linting, testing, automatic releases, dependency updates, and more.

 ## Features

--   **Project Structure**: Organized file structure from `src` directory for source files to `server.ts`.
+-   **Project Structure**: Organized file structure from `src` directory for source files to `index.ts`.
 -   **Testing Support**: Integrated testing setup with a dedicated `test` directory.
 -   **Linting with ESLint**: Includes ESLint configuration for code linting.
--   **Semantic Releases**: Automated versioning and release notes generation using semantic versioning.
+-   **Semantic Releases with npm Publish**: Automated versioning, release notes generation, and package publishing to npm using semantic versioning.
 -   **Dependabot**: Automatic dependency updates through GitHub Dependabot.
 -   **Node Workflow**: GitHub Actions workflow for Node.js testing on push and pull requests.

+> [!NOTE]
+> By default, package publishing to npm using semantic versioning is disabled.
+To enable it, you need to set or remove the `private` property in the `package.json` file to false.

 ## Usage